WasabiTech-777/SWE-2023-Spring/Backend_Documentation.md

 > An **existing user logging in** should call the custom route (routes.AuthenticateUser).
 Once authenticated, a user is authorized for a 24-hour period.
 The user's cookie for the new session is set on the response to the client.

-> Getting information about a user requires a GET request to "users/{uid}" where uid is a user's ID assigned at the time their database entry is created.
+> **Getting information about a user from their ID** requires a GET request to "users/{uid}" where uid is a user's ID assigned at the time their database entry is created.

-> Getting information about a user from their username is also possible; this requires a GET request to "uname/{uname}" where uname is the desired user's name.
+> **Getting information about a user from their username** is also possible; this requires a GET request to "uname/{uname}" where uname is the desired user's name.
 NOTE: this path starts with "uname" and not "users" to avoid undetermined behavior.

-> Editing a user requires a PUT request to "/users/{uid}".
+> **Editing a user** requires a PUT request to "/users/{uid}".
 > * To edit a user's username, the number of articles they have completed, the number of characters hit, or the number of characters missed, the json format of the request should be used:
     {
         "uname": "name", //string /*NOTE: if querying the database for a particular name, use "name = ?"